 The network owner is responsible for operating and maintaining:

-· its distribution network up to the point of connection to your property, which is usually the fuse on the power pole or underground service pillar nearest your property boundary.
+· its distribution network up to the point of connection to your property, which is usually the fuse on the power pole or underground service pillar nearest your property boundary;

 · it's equipment on your property.

 Energy Equipment we are responsible for maintaining

+If a meter, and/or load control equipment that we can use, is not already installed on your property, we will procure and be responsible for installing and maintaining this equipment.
+This equipment will be used to record the use of energy at your property and, where an interruptible plan has been chosen, control the supply of energy (for example controlled supply of water heating).
 We may also choose to replace any existing meter and/or load control equipment on your property with our own meter and/or load control equipment.
 If we do not own the removed equipment, you will be responsible for ensuring that it is returned to its rightful owner.

 In certain circumstances we may charge you for the installation of a meter and/or load control equipment.
 If any charges apply, we will advise you what they will be and gain your consent before carrying out any work.